 Affordable Housing Advisory Committee: A committee was created to advise the City on affordable housing issues.
 See Committee Information for the names and contact information for those members.
-The Committee anticipates meeting the 2nd Wednesday of the month from 3:00 to 5:00 pm, as long as there are topics/subjects for discussion and it is usually held in the Board Room at City Hall, 710 NW Wall Street.
+The Committee anticipates meeting the 2nd Wednesday of the month from 3:00 to 5:00 pm, as long as there are topics/subjects for discussion and it is usually held in the Council Chambers at City Hall, 710 NW Wall Street.
 There are exceptions to this meeting time and location, such as when the committee is hearing presentations by applicants for funding.
 Those meetings are usually held in the Council Chambers at various times.
 The special times and locations will be announced on this page.
 See above highlighted information.

 Affordable Housing Program

 In July 2006 Council initiated the Affordable Housing Fee, a fee of 1/3 of 1% of the total valuation on all Building Permits submitted to the City of Bend.
 Collection of the fee started at the end of October 2006.
 According to the ordinance, priorities for this funding are based upon the goals identified in the five year Community Development Block Grant Program Consolidated Plan.

 Affordable Housing Fund Creates Affordable Housing Local Revenue Source